 We decided that our first company-wide Hackathon would be the perfect place to start this piece of work, for a small group in the Wellington office.
 Our approach was to spend the day conducting internal and external research to gain an understanding of common parental policies in the market, and most importantly, what our Montouvians really wanted.

 We began our research by looking at the parental policies offered at tech start-up companies who are at a similar life stage to us, as we saw them as our peers in the New Zealand employment market.
-But being an insurtech company, we also looked at large organisations operating in the insurance and financial services markets.
+But being an insurtech company, we also looked at large organizations operating in the insurance and financial services markets.
 Many of our staff have joined Montoux from these industries, so we wanted to ensure that taking a leap into a growing tech company didn’t feel like they were losing out on benefits.

 The next step was to conduct focus groups with a number of Montouvians to find out what they would expect from a parental policy; what parts of parental leave are important to them, and what they’d love to see more of.
-It was really interesting to hear their views, and we realised that different people really valued different things - for some the financial benefits were most important, while others wanted flexibility about when they could take leave.
+It was really interesting to hear their views, and we realized that different people really valued different things - for some the financial benefits were most important, while others wanted flexibility about when they could take leave.

 After that, it was a case of reviewing all our research and crafting a parental policy that would work best for our team.